Essentials Series: Ingredients for a Well-Stocked Kitchen

 Of course, it all starts with the essentials stocked in your kitchen!

-From essential spices and seasonings that elevate any dish.
+From essential spices and seasonings that enhance any dish.
 To a variety of oils and vinegars for the perfect dressing or sauté.
 Your pantry is a treasure trove of ingredients!
 Fresh essentials like vegetables, fruits, and herbs keep your meals vibrant and full of flavour.
 While dairy and its substitutes add richness and depth.

 Here, we will explore essential ingredients an aspiring hosting-chef should have on hand to be able to to pivot to an impromptu gathering.
 These are staples that allow for creativity and versatility.
 But most importantly, they give you the ability to host an impromptu dinner party with elegance and ease.